afoxman/rnts-example/README.md

 {
   "compilerOptions": {
     "typeModuleMap": {
-      // this implies @types/react-native-windows, if needed
+      // this implies @types/react-native-macos, if needed
-      "react-native": "react-native-windows"
+      "react-native": "react-native-macos"
     }
   }
 }